silicagel777/SN8Flash/README.md

 - Run `sonixflash --help` to see all available commands and global parameters
 - Run `sonixflash <command> --help` to see parameters for chosen command
-- Global parameters go before command name (`--port` is a global parameter), command-specific parameter go after command name.
+- Global parameters go before command name (`--port` is a global parameter), command-specific parameters go after command name.

 ### Chip ID / connection check